zcrumbo/component/template/README.md

 ### Build system

-This component only contains a build system for it's dev and test environments.
-It expects that the micro-site consuming it will handle building it using [@rei/febs](https://github.com/rei/febs).
+This component only contains a build system for distribution and another for development.
+`rollup` is used for distribution, as `webpack` does not currently export `ES6` modules. `febs` is used for the local dev server as it is anticipated the final application will be bundled using `febs`.

 ## Local Development
 ``` bash